 The causes of OA in cats are many and varied.
-There may be genetic causes or predispositions.
-There may be a traumatic injury.
-Overweight and obesity contribute to OA by way of repetitive overloading of the joints, leading to damage over time.
+There may be genetic causes, predispositions, or a traumatic injury that leads to OA.
+Being overweight or obese increases the risk of OA by way of repetitive overloading of the joints and the inflammatory effect of body fat, leading to damage over time.

 What are nutraceuticals?

 Nutraceuticals are not subjected to the same testing and regulation as pharmaceuticals.
 For this reason, healthy skepticism is a good idea when considering nutraceuticals for your cat.
 Investigators are conducting clinical studies to evaluate the role of certain nutraceuticals to help cats with OA.
-Your veterinarian can help you choose nutraceuticals that have been evaluated and have yielded positive effects.
+Your veterinarian can advise you on nutraceuticals that have been evaluated and have yielded positive effects.

 What are some nutraceuticals I might consider to help my cat with OA?

-Incorporating microlactin into an OA multimodal management plan may help counteract the inflammation of OA while decreasing the side effects that are common with NSAIDs, allowing your veterinarian to decrease or even discontinue the use of an NSAID.
-It takes about 2 weeks for microlactin to have maximal effects, so veterinarians generally overlap microlactin and the NSAID for 2 to 3 weeks before decreasing the NSAID dose.
+Incorporating microlactin into an OA management plan may help counteract the inflammation of OA while decreasing the side effects that are common with NSAIDs.
+This may allow your veterinarian to decrease or even discontinue the use of NSAIDs.
+It takes about two weeks for microlactin to have maximal effects, so veterinarians generally overlap microlactin and prescribed NSAIDs for two to three weeks before decreasing the NSAID dose.

-Despite the popularity of glucosamine/chondroitin supplements, we are still waiting for good research to support definitive benefits.
+Glucosamine/Chondroitin.
+Despite the popularity of glucosamine/chondroitin supplements, research to support definitive benefits is lacking.
 That said, low-molecular-weight chondroitin appears to have a positive effect in some cats.
-Unfortunately, we cannot yet predict which individuals will benefit from this supplement.
+Unfortunately, not all individuals will benefit from this supplement.
 It may be worth considering a trial treatment using a supplement with low-molecular-weight chondroitin.

-ASU stands for “avocado and soybean unsaponifiables” and is an extract from avocado and soybean oils.
+Avocado and soybean unsaponifiables (ASU).
+Avocado and soybean unsaponifiable (ASU) is an extract from avocado and soybean oils.
 ASU seems to complement the effects of glucosamine and low-molecular-weight chondroitin.
-It appears to reduce inflammation involved in cartilage degeneration and thus have a positive effect in feline OA patients.
+It appears to reduce inflammation involved in cartilage degeneration and has shown to have a positive effect in feline OA patients.

-Can I just pick up nutraceuticals/supplements for my cat at the health store or human pharmacy?
+Can I just pick up nutraceuticals/supplements for my cat at my health food store or my pharmacy?

 This client information sheet is based on material written by: